Rohrmannresearch-TitlelineInNewFont!.jpg

 <joint project with I. Bishop, Centre for Geographic Information Systems>

-Note: Lab study, testing different versions of a computer-simulation of a walk thru an urban area; data collection & analyses completed; funded by ARC grant.
+Note: Lab study, testing different versions of a computer-simulation of a walk thru an urban area; data collection & analyses completed.
+Main results published.

 [ASR] Assessment of simulated and real environments